Explainability of Large Language Models: Opportunities and Challenges toward Generating Trustworthy Explanations: Conclusion

 \section{Conclusion}

 In this paper, we have presented a comprehensive analysis of interpretability and explainability in the context of LLMs.
 Delving into the local explainability and mechanistic interpretability of LLMs, our study sheds light on opportunities and challenges for generating human-centered and trustworthy explanations.
-In conjunction with the findings from related studies, our paper presents insights from safety-critical applications and shows key points and steps to achieve faithful explanations with human factors consideration.
+In conjunction with findings from related studies, our paper presents insights from safety-critical applications and outlines key points and steps to achieve faithful explanations while considering human factors.
 As general-purpose and domain-specific LLMs continue to proliferate across diverse applications, the need for trustworthy LLM explanations becomes increasingly critical.
-We believe that the proposed guidelines can help researchers and engaged target groups improve human alignment and faithfulness of LLMs and promote responsible use of these models in applied domains and tasks.
+We believe that the proposed guidelines can help researchers and engaged target groups improve the human alignment and faithfulness of LLMs and promote the responsible use of these models in applied domains and tasks.